Personal Reflections

 by our Lord Jesus Christ; however, did he clearly hear the Lord’s calling?
 Did

-he really want to respond the Lord’s calling by thoroughly changing his way of
+he really want to respond to the Lord’s calling by thoroughly changing his way of

 life? …